 Let me break down my assessment in a few categories.

 It’s a 7 week course and that’s not something I can change.
-Each week there is a new topic.
+From what I read in a Bubble Cash review, each week there is a new topic.
 I used the first 2 weeks to introduce the concept of digital literacy and also to introduce some tools to support curation.
 The next 4 weeks explore an emerging topic.
 Thus far I’ve had students explore: Network Filtering and AUPs, One to one computing/BYOD, Flipped Classrooms and Gaming and Gamification.
 I chose these topics because I know lots has been written about them and they contain a certain amount of controversy.
 The final unit is a chosen topic from each student and they present their findings as a media presentation that explores the topic and its nuances.

 It’s a reasonable format for 7 weeks I think.
 Some students feel I need to spend more time focusing on the tools and I agree.
 Many of them use them but aren’t fully understanding how.
 RSS is integral to creating a curated magazine and tracking emerging topics but not all fully take advantage of this.